How To Validate Business Idea To Become 100% Sure That You Will Succeed?

 idea validation stage

 In the previous stage, you have validated your market.
-Now you can start with this stage only if your previous market validation process proves that you have a market for your business idea, it is big enough, there are starving potential customers for your solution, and they are willing to pay you for the solution.
+Now, you can start with this stage only if your previous market validation process proves that you have a market for your business idea, it is big enough, there are starving customers for your solution, and they are willing to pay you for the solution.
 Still, your solution is only in your head as a possible business idea.
 So, you don’t have a product or a service to offer to the market, and you haven’t designed or built anything yet.

 Use a landing page for idea validation.